-Daniel J. Bernstein
+Daniel J. Bernstein 1,2

-Department of Computer Science, University of Illinois at Chicago, Chicago, IL 60607-7045, USA
+1 Department of Computer Science, University of Illinois at Chicago, Chicago, IL 60607-7045, USA 2 Horst Görtz Institute for IT Security, Ruhr University Bochum, Germany djb@cr.yp.to

 Abstract.
 Competitions are widely viewed as the safest way to select cryptographic algorithms.
 This paper surveys procedures that have been used in cryptographic competitions, and analyzes the extent to which those procedures reduce security risks.